 This course is the study of the elementary theory, solutions, and applications of ordinary differential equations.

-Prerequisite: MAT-216 or equivalent with "C" grade or better.
+Prerequisite(s): MAT-216 or equivalent with "C" grade or better or obtain a letter of recommendation from the instructor indicating that the student may be advanced.